Poorest people open more bank accounts, World Bank study

 UNIVERSAL BANKING BY 2020

-The G20 leaders of major industrialised and developing countries have made financial inclusion a development priority.
+The G20 leaders of major industrialized and developing countries have made financial inclusion a development priority.

 Research indicates that households with bank accounts can better absorb financial shocks by tapping secure savings or accessing credit.
 They also can use savings and credit to expand small businesses and improve agricultural output.